awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 **Important**
 We strongly recommend, before you begin this procedure, that you read through its steps to understand the configuration choices you are making and the permissions you are granting\.
 In particular, plan the custom job functions you will create and the permissions you assign to each job function\.
 This ensures that when later you attach the job function policies you create to individual users or user groups, they are being granted only the permissions you intend for them to have\.
-As a best practice, begin by setting up the delegated administrator account using the login for an AWS administrator\.
+As a best practice, begin by setting up the delegated administrator account using the login for an AWS account administrator\.
 Then configure job functions and their permissions after you have created change templates and identified the runbooks that each one uses\.

 To set up Change Manager for use with an organization, perform the following task in the Quick Setup area of the Systems Manager console\.